amiehe-essomba/BlackMamba/Tools.md

 Just like classes, functions need a name the characteristics are identical (read the **Classes** section), a function can contain everything except classes which host functions.

 ## Function types.

-The nature or output of a function can be specified
+It is possible to specify the type of a function using the keywords below:

 - [x] None or none : No output
 - [x] integer
 - [x] float